 It is a situation with a striking historical parallel.
 In the 10th and 11th centuries, the West’s eyes were – just as they are now – fixed on the Middle East.
 At that time the gateway to that region was the Byzantine Empire, an ostensibly friendly Christian state with which relations were becoming difficult.
 Keeping the Byzantines on side was important as the Latin West embarked on a series of Crusades to free the Holy Land from Muslim occupation.
 Successive Emperors knew the value of alliance with the crusaders but, like Erdoğan, their own objectives were to consolidate their power.
 Whether Greek Constantinople or Turkish Istanbul, the West has found dealing with the state straddling the Bosphorus a difficult task.

-Successive Emperors knew the value of alliance with the crusaders but, like Erdoğan, their own objectives were to consolidate their power.
+Successive Emperors knew the value of alliance, but, like Erdoğan, their own objectives were to consolidate their power.

 The tenseness dissipated after the Crusaders’ departure from Constantinople, but the Second Crusade prompted new fears for the Byzantines.
 Firstly, it revealed that the West was now willing to act without consulting the Emperor: the Crusade had been a purely Latin response to the capture of Edessa by Muslim forces, rather than to a Byzantine call-to-arms as in the First.
 Secondly – and perhaps more ominously – the Holy Roman Emperor had, by coming to the aid of the Crusader States, asserted himself as their overlord, a role that Manuel claimed for himself.
 As a result, Manuel changed the entire direction of Byzantine foreign policy, choosing instead to attempt rapprochement with the West.
 This second period in relations was marked by what some in the Empire called ‘Latinophilia.’